Azure/bicep-types-az/generated/netapp/microsoft.netapp/2020-06-01/types.md

 * **domain**: string: Name of the Active Directory domain
 * **kdcIP**: string {pattern: "^(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)((, ?)(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?))*$"}: kdc server IP addresses for the active directory machine.
 This optional parameter is used only while creating kerberos volume.
 * **organizationalUnit**: string: The Organizational Unit (OU) within the Windows Active Directory
-* **password**: string {secure}: Plain text password of Active Directory domain administrator, value is masked in the response
+* **password**: string {sensitive}: Plain text password of Active Directory domain administrator, value is masked in the response
 * **serverRootCACertificate**: string {minLength: 1, maxLength: 10240}: When LDAP over SSL/TLS is enabled, the LDAP client is required to have base64 encoded Active Directory Certificate Service's self-signed root CA certificate, this optional parameter is used only for dual protocol with LDAP user-mapping volumes.
 * **site**: string: The Active Directory site the service will limit Domain Controller discovery to
 * **smbServerName**: string: NetBIOS name of the SMB server.
 This name will be registered as a computer account in the AD and used to mount volumes